 Fake collectables cannot be created or circulated since each item can be verified back to its original maker or issuer.
-They can’t be directly traded with one another, unlike cryptocurrency, because no two are alike.
+Unlike cryptocurrencies, they can’t be directly traded with one another because no two are alike.

 Use cases of non-fungible tokens

 Physical items, digital material, and even ethereal notions like intellectual property may all be represented with NFTs.
 It’s odd to think of it in terms of digital stuff or 2D or 3D graphics, yet it has various real-world applications.

 NFTs can be used to verify that the item you’re buying is genuine.
 Because the blockchain can keep information about a product indefinitely, tangible objects will soon be able to be checked for uniqueness and validity.

 Additionally, NFTs may be used to keep track of information regarding the production process, ensuring that everything is done fairly.